-CAD 261 - Project Design (4 cr)
+CAD 261 - Project Design and Management (3-5 cr)

-This advanced course is structured to correlate all technical disciplines covered in physics, statics, strength of materials and mathematics.
-Power transmission systems and power requirements, design techniques for specific mechanical advantage, efficiency and friction loss in mechanical systems, linear and angular time-motion concepts, stress determination and analysis, and structural member sizing are emphasized.
-Results of projects are presented in a formal engineering report format.
-Prerequisite: MET 250.
+This advanced course is structured to correlate all technical disciplines covered in design and mathematics courses.
+Power transmission systems and power requirements, design techniques for specific mechanical systems, new product design and documentation are emphasized.
+Projects are managed with team involvement and planning software and then presented in a formal engineering report format.
+Prerequisite: CAD 124, 137, 241.
 (SCC)